 Foreign Service Officer Salary

-Foreign Service Officers in the United States can expect to earn an average of $80K annually.
-Nearly all enjoy medical while a little more than half get dental coverage.
+Foreign Service Officers in the United States pull down an average of $83K annually.
+Job satisfaction is reported as high by the vast majority of workers.
+Nearly all enjoy medical while more than half get dental coverage.
 Vision coverage is also available to over a third.
-Most Foreign Service Officers report high levels of job satisfaction.
-There are far more male Foreign Service Officers survey respondents than women, making up 82 percent.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+Men account for the majority of Foreign Service Officers who responded to the questionnaire — 82 percent to be exact.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Foreign Service Officer